openhab/openhab-docs/_addons_bindings/zwave/doc/wintop/dhswinblwdhs_0_0.md

 ### Group 1: Click, press and hold of up/down buttons

-Click, press and hold of up/down buttons
 This group supports 10 nodes.

 ### Group 2: Send Reports on blind state change

-Send Reports on blind state change
 This group supports 10 nodes.

 ## Technical Information